ugr-sail/sinergym/docs/source/pages/extra-configuration.rst

 .. warning:: If we include a manual runperiod with this functionality, we should not include any
              February 29th of a leap year in that range.
-Otherwise, the simulator will fail, since *Energyplus* does not take into account leap days and the weather files do not include these days.
+Otherwise, the simulator will fail, since *EnergyPlus* does not take into account leap days and the weather files do not include these days.

 .. note:: More components could be managed in the future.
 Stay tuned for upcoming releases!